-- Outreach and education to the Detroit Police Department (especially the 4th Precinct, which covers the area near the Ambassador Bridge and site of the Gordie Howe Bridge) on the anti-idling ordinance (e.g. health effects of idling, common hotspots, violation consequences, enforcement options). - Increasing communityled monitoring and enforcement of truck - traffic (i.e. truck surveys and handheld monitoring).
-Information gathered systematically through these efforts can be used to raise awareness of violations and support calls for increased enforcement. - Developing anti-idling hotlines, smartphone apps and/or web-based tools that enhance citizen engagement in reporting violations, aggregate time frames and locations of idling trucks, and send the information to the local police precinct.
+- Outreach and education to the Detroit Police Department (especially the 4th Precinct, which covers the area near the Ambassador Bridge and site of the Gordie Howe Bridge) on the anti-idling ordinance (e.g. health effects of idling, common hotspots, violation consequences, enforcement options). - Increasing community- led monitoring and enforcement of truck

+Developing anti-idling hotlines, smartphone apps and/or web-based tools that enhance citizen engagement in reporting violations, aggregate time frames and locations of idling trucks, and send the information to the local police precinct.
 The reporting system developed by Philadelphia, PA to help implement anti-idling laws passed in 2008 serves as an example for the city of Detroit.
 Philadelphia's air pollution control agency, Air Management Services, is responsible for monitoring air pollutants and enforcing air quality standards.
 Residents can report idling violations in their neighborhood using a telephone hotline or a web-based mapping tool called IdleFreePhilly.org and clicking on the map where the idling issue is occurring.23 This information is reported to Air Management Services, and the city's Clean Air Agency can issue a ticket if enough information is provided.
-In addition, the collected data allows the city to identify and address idling hot spots where additional enforcement efforts may be warranted.24 A similar tool in Detroit would allow residents and others impacted by idling to report violations in real time to the Detroit police department and other enforcement entities.
+In addition, the collected data allows the city to identify and of Governments (SEMCOG).
+In the early 2010s, several of these organizations, and others, partnered with the City Council's Green Task Force and the Detroit Police Department to form an Anti-Idling Workgroup to raise awareness about the Detroit ordinance and encourage more rigorous enforcement.